K-M19/ButAa-Grow-A-Garden-Macro/README.md

 - Memory: 40 MB
 - Storage: 27 MB available space

-## 🛡️ DRM / Antivirus Notice
-> Some antivirus software may detect this macro as a **false positive**.
-> That’s because it’s protected with **Bitraven DRM**, which prevents reverse engineering.
-> Bitraven is designed to safeguard `.exe` and `.btrv` files.
-> It’s not malware — it’s just extremely private about what it does. 😉

 ## ⚙️ MacroMaker Engine
-> This macro is built using the **MacroMaker Engine** — a modified and enhanced version of AutoHotkey.
-The engine has been optimized for better performance, includes new features, and is integrated with Python for advanced automation and flexibility.
+> The version i using is MacroMaker Engine 2 (783.6).
+This version is built using C++, Python, and Ruby.
+It is a privately developed engine and is not publicly , but you can use the basic version below.

-* You can download the engine here: [MacroMaker Engine](https://github.com/FurBox-Studio/ToolKit-MacroMaker-Engine)
+* You can download the basic engine here: [MacroMaker Engine](https://github.com/FurBox-Studio/ToolKit-MacroMaker-Engine)

 ## 🛡️ Defender Team & Cloudflare ☁️
 > 🛡️ I sincerely thank the **Microsoft Windows Defender Team** & **Avast Software** for ensuring that this macro can run safely on **Windows 10 and 11** systems.